How to Pick the Best Lodge in Tonga for You(c) tongapocketguide.com

 As we’ve briefly touched on, “lodge” is a rather vague term when it comes to describing accommodation in Tonga.
 However, it typically fits into one of two types of accommodation…

 Some lodges in Tonga have separate free-standing units for guests to stay in.
-There will then be a communal block for bathrooms, a kitchen or restaurant and a lounge.
-Some units may have self-contained facilities, such as a kitchen and ensuite bathroom.
+There may then be a communal block for bathrooms, a kitchen or restaurant and a lounge.
+Some units may have self-contained facilities, such as cooking facilities and ensuite bathrooms.

 Get an example of the different types of lodges available in Tonga in the 10 Best Lodges in Tonga.